Still Performing, But Not Feeling Like Yourself? Anxiety and Burnout in High-Achieving Adults

 Many adults searching for an anxiety and burnout psychiatrist in NYC are not falling apart.

-They are functioning.
-They are responsible.
-They meet expectations at work and at home.
+They perform at a high level and exceed expectations both at work and at home.
 Yet internally, something feels off.
 Life feels heavier than it used to.
 Focus takes more effort.
 Sleep is lighter.
 Stress feels constant rather than occasional.

 People often struggle to name what they are experiencing.
 Some wonder whether it is anxiety.
 Others think it may be burnout or chronic stress.
-Some worry it could be something medical.
+Some worry it could be a medical condition.
 Others consider working with a coach because they are still performing but no longer feel clear or energized.

 These questions are common.
 Importantly, they are also reasonable.